 Your Content Categories

-As mentioned earlier in this post, for a product based business, the purpose of your content falls into a least one of the previously-mentioned Content Goals:
+For a service-based business, the purpose of your content falls into a least one of the previously-mentioned Content Goals:

-- Establishing yourself as an expert who gets what they’re going through
+• Establishing yourself as an expert who gets to understand what they’re going through

-- Building a sales funnel that aligns with your sales process to increase your number of leads
+• Building a sales funnel that aligns with your sales process to increase the number of sales conversations you’re having

 A great style of blog posts for service-based businesses is the how-to post.
 It immediately puts you into the role of expert where you get to easily deliver value to your readers.